 - Vice President for HR & Compliance & Payroll –Title IX Coordinator

 - Vice Provost for Student Success & Engagement

 - Vice President for Operations

-- Dean, School of the Arts
+- Dean, School of the Arts, Culture, and Society

 - Dean, School of Science, Engineering and Health

 - Associate Provost and Dean of the School of Graduate and Professional Studies